 Thank You to the many volunteers who have combined talents and efforts to bring us the Fair: they are the key to the success of any community event.
 We are also very grateful for the sponsors whose ads are found in this Fair Book for their generous support, enabling us to bring a top-notch event for the families of Springfield.
 Please support them and let them know that you saw their ad in our book.

-Please join us for the Springfield Agricultural Society AGM and Dinner on Saturday, Nov.
-2, 2019.
+All welcome at the Springfield Ag Society AGM and Dinner Saturday, Nov.
+14, 2020.